It All Begins With Your Decision To Be The Star In The Crowd

 Clarifying Personal Info Requests

-If the CV format suggests personal info, evaluate if it suits the specific job.
+If the CV format suggests personal info, evaluate if it suits the job.
 A short note may suffice: “Open to relocation” if needed.
 This approach prevents biases and keeps focus on relevant information.

 Adding LinkedIn Profile and Online Portfolio